therohanrao/Internet-of-Things-Security/README.md

 IoT Project which runs on a Beagleboard and sends regular and encrypted messages (TCP and TLS) from board to a remote server.
 Receives real-time commands from the server and reacts by responding with real-time sensor data

-By default, the program will report the time and temperature of its environment every second in the form: hh:mm:ss fahrenheit
+By default, the program will report the time and temperature of its environment every second in the form hh:mm:ss fahrenheit

 It accepts commands which let it change the period and temperature scale of reports as well as pausing, starting, and ending the program.